AvirukBasak/esoteric-assembly/docs/CONTRIBUTE.md

 1. [README.md](https://github.com/AvirukBasak/Esoteric-Assembler/blob/main/README.md) and [CONTRIBUTE.md](https://github.com/AvirukBasak/Esoteric-Assembler/blob/main/docs/CONTRIBUTE.md) should be updated or checked for updates with every new commit.

 ### Documentation
-1. Most lines that don't follow a convention of `C` coding must be commented, even if you think its purpose is obvious.
+1. Most lines should be commented, even if you think its purpose is obvious.
 2. Important functions must have a multi-line comment before the declaration, specifying its purpose, arguments, and return value.
 3. Single line comments if put on same line must be aligned with all other S.L. comments.
 4. Please don't put S.L. comments below your line of code.

 ### Creating functions
 1. No hardcoding.
 If you realise you've hardcoded over 5 lines over 3 times, you better make a function for it.
-2. Any function that is used by more than one file should rest in [global.c](https://github.com/AvirukBasak/Esoteric-Assembler/blob/main/src/global.c).
+2. General functions should rest in [misc.c](https://github.com/AvirukBasak/Esoteric-Assembler/blob/main/src/misc.c).
 3. Do not create a function if a similar one exists already in any of the source files.
 4. This applies for even library functions.
 5. For example, use `allocateMem()` for `malloc()` or `calloc()` and use `reallocateMem()` for `realloc()`.